JoeBillingsley/JoeTheAverage.github.io/public_draft/2017-07-16-HCI-NFV-and-SLAs-My-PhD-in-Plain-English.md

 Each network function can only process so many requests at a time.
 After that new requests are placed in a queue where they wait to be processed in the order that they arrived.
 So we can often make a service faster by connecting more of the same network functions in parallel.
 It's just like having more tills open at a supermarket.
 The more tills that are open, the less time you spend queuing.
 Similarly the more network functions that are available, the less time a request spends waiting to be processed.

 Over the course of a day the number of people who want to use a service changes.
-After a particularly exciting episode of Game of Thrones, Love Island or Eastenders there might be thousands more phone calls being made than average.In order to provide a consistent service telecommunications companies have to buy enough physical network functions to handle even the busiest times.
+After a particularly exciting episode of Game of Thrones, Love Island or Eastenders there might be thousands more phone calls being made than average.
+In order to provide a consistent service telecommunications companies have to buy enough physical network functions to handle even the busiest times.

 If a company provides lots of services they have to make sure that each service can handle the busiest times.
 Different services might be busy at different times.
 Ideally when one service wasn't being used as much we could use the spare network functions for another service.
 With physical network functions this is not usually possible or convenient.
 Instead for every service we have to buy enough network functions for the busiest times of every service.
 But more physical network functions means higher operating costs in electricity, space, maintenance, cooling - all things telecommunication companies aren't keen on.

 From the manufacturer perspective designing a new physical network function is a huge investment both in time and money.
 Whilst companies want to provide new services to differentiate themselves, manufacturers don't want to develop new network functions for a service that doesn't have widespread appeal.
 As a result innovation in this area has historically been very low.

 But technology as a whole has been developing tremendously quickly and more and more of these new developments are dependant on access to the internet.
 The network that provides this access has started to fall behind.
-Physical network functions have been slowing things down.
-If telecommunications networks are going to catch up, physical network functions are going to have to go.
+Physical network functions have been slowing things down amd if telecommunications networks are going to catch up they're are going to have to go.

 ### Virtual Network Functions
-This is where *Virtual network functions* come in.
+This is where *virtual network functions* come in.
 They do exactly the same thing that a physical network function does only with software.
 Virtual network functions, being virtual, need to run on a computer.
 Unlike physical network functions, virtual network functions don't need specialised computers.
 Instead we can run them on cheap, ordinary general purpose computers - just like the computer your reading this on only much, much more powerful.
 If we replace all of the specialised computers in the network with general purpose ones then we get a *hyperconverged communications infrastructure*.

 If we want to deploy a service on a hyperconverged infrastructure we first have to install the different network functions on some of the computers.
 Each computer could have lots of network functions running on it.
 We need to instruct each computer how much of it's *resources* it should spend on each one.
 A resource is anything the computer has a limited amount of.
 So a resource could be how much of each second a computer should spend running a network function or more tangible things like storage space.
 To build a service we then just need to tell each computer how it should handle a request and where to send it next.